Captivest/Semi-Automated-Assistive-Evaluation-System-for-Descriptive-Answer/eval/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `flask run`

+Runs the app.py file which is necessary to connect to MongoDB and to make API calls.

+Also set URI in .env file as your mongo cluster uri to connect to your mongoDB.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.